 Jackson – They are hard to handle….They bother me and won’t leave me alone.
-They won’t leave my Legos alone.
+Sometimes they won’t leave my Legos alone.
 They break them and it takes me a long time to build them.

 Olivia – They make big messes if you don’t watch them, they are needy sometimes.
 They mess up my room.
 They always touch my things.
-They scream, throw food and hide their bottles which is annoying sometimes.
+The twins scream, throw food and hide their bottles which is annoying sometimes.

 How did you feel when you found out that we were having twins?

-(Olivia was at the ultra-sound when we found out we were having twins and her reaction was a little less than impresses or excited.)
+(Olivia was at the ultrasound when we found out we were having twins and her reaction was a little less than impressed or excited.)

 Jackson – I was annoyed when my mom told me she was having twins.
 I didn’t want any more siblings.
 I already have a sister that was enough.
 She is annoying too.